dloumeau/dloumeau.github.io/README.md

 # Hello!
-Welcome to my Wicked Problems repository
+Welcome to my repository

-My name is Daniel Loumeau and I am a freshman from Long Island, New York.
-I have been taking classes on the pre-med track but am still undecided about my major.
-Outside academics, I love playing soccer, watching movies, and spending time with friends.
+My name is Daniel Loumeau and I am a rising senior from Long Island, New York.
+I am a mathematics majoor and computer-science minor at the College of William and Mary, and I created this repository to organize some of my Data Science projects

 ![](https://raw.githubusercontent.com/dloumeau/data100repository/main/Screen%20Shot%202021-02-08%20at%2010.15.46%20PM.png)